-Franklin University, and Urbana University, a branch campus of Franklin University (both collectively referred to here as “the University”), strive to maintain a safe and secure environment for students, faculty and employees to seek their academic, social and employment goals.
-To reach these goals, it is the responsibility of the students, faculty, staff, and guests to treat and regard all persons with dignity and respect.
+Franklin University strives to maintain a safe and productive environment for students, faculty and employees to further their academic, social and employment goals.
+In order to achieve these goals, it is the collective responsibility of the entire campus community, including students, faculty, staff, and guests, to treat all individuals with dignity and respect.

-All students have responsibilities as members of the university community and are expected to uphold and abide by certain standards of conduct embodied within a set of core values that include honesty and integrity, respect for others, and respect for campus community.
-The following general principles identify University expectations and values regarding personal conduct and are the principles that shape the regulations and practices outlined in this Community Standards document:
+As members of Franklin's campus community, all students are expected to uphold and abide by its published standards of conduct, embodied within a set of core values which include honesty and integrity, respect for others, and respect for campus community.
+The following values identify University expectations regarding personal conduct and are the principles that shape the regulations and practices outlined in the Office of Community Standards' policy:

 - Honesty and Integrity: Personal integrity is expected of all community members in all aspects of community life, both in and out of the classroom.
 University students are expected to exemplify honesty, integrity and a respect for truth in all of their interactions.

-- Respect for Others: Community members are encouraged to treat all people with respect without regard to age, religion, race, ethnicity, color, national origin, ancestry, immigration status, sex, sexual orientation, gender identity or expression, marital or familial status, disability, or veteran or military status.
-Such respect for one another promotes free and open inquiry, independent thought and mutual understanding.
+- Respect for Others: Community members are expected to treat all people with respect, regardless of age, religion, race, ethnicity, color, national origin, ancestry, immigration status, sex, sexual orientation, gender identity or expression, marital or familial status, disability, or veteran or military status.
+Mutual respect promotes free and open communication, independent thought and understanding.

 - Respect for Campus Community: It is in the common interest to protect both University property and the private property of all members of the community.

-The focus of Community Standards is to protect all member of the campus community.
-Community Standards processes are not intended to be a punitive process for students.
-A student’s voluntary attendance at the University obliges them to comply with University regulations.
-As responsible adults and representatives of the University, students are accountable for their actions, both on and off campus.
-Membership in the University community does not provide immunity from the laws and standards of local, state or national jurisdictions.
+The focus of the Office of Community Standards is to protect all members of the campus community, including students, staff and faculty.
+Community Standards processes are not intended to be solely a punitive process for students, but primarily a learning opportunity for all parties.
+A student’s attendance at Franklin obliges them to comply with University regulations, and so are accountable for their actions as responsible representatives of the campus community, both on and off campus.
+Membership in the community does not provide immunity from the laws and standards of local, state or national jurisdictions.
 The University may advise appropriate officials of violations of civil or criminal law committed on campus.

-As members of an academic community, students share responsibility with University faculty and administration for creating and maintaining an atmosphere that is conducive to learning and personal growth, and respectful of the rights of others.
-Attendance at the University obligates students to comply with its regulations and procedures, which they are expected to read and understand.
-Potential students or individuals who have applied for admission to the University are also obligated to comply with Community Standards policy.
+As members of the campus community, students share responsibility with Franklin University faculty and staff for creating and maintaining an atmosphere that is conducive to learning and personal growth, and respectful of the rights of others.
+Active students at the University, as well as applicants seeking admission, are obligated to comply with its regulations and procedures, including the Community Standards policy, which they are expected to read and understand.

-Community Standards policies apply to, but are not limited to, all actions, events, and functions on or near the university premises.
-Community Standards also apply to off-campus conduct of students and registered student organizations in direct connection with:
+Franklin’s Community Standards policies apply to, but are not limited to, all actions, events, and functions on or near University premises, as well as all components of online courses and virtual meetings and learning.
+Community Standards policies also apply to off-campus student conduct and University-affiliated student activity, including:

 - Academic course requirements or any credit-bearing experiences, such as internships or field trips;